Squiddleton/Megaten/README.md

 ```

 ## Skills
-Each skill is marked by a type property which groups similar skills together.
-Please read skills.ts for examples of the format of each type.
+Each skill is marked by a type property which groups similar skill instances together.
+Please see index.d.ts for each type's format.

 #### Example:
 ```javascript